AC Milan in international football

 Associazione Calcio Milan is an Italian football club based in Milan, Lombardy.
-The club was founded in 1899 as Milan Foot-Ball and Cricket Club, and has competed in the Italian football league system since 1900.
+The club was founded on December 16, 1899 as Milan Foot-Ball and Cricket Club, with the goal of promoting football and cricket in Milan.
+The club has competed in the Italian football league system since 1900.
 They were the first Italian club to qualify for the European Cup in 1955.
-Since then, the club has competed in every UEFA-organised competition, with the exception of the Intertoto Cup and the Europa Conference League.
+Since then, the club has competed in every UEFA-organised competition, with the exception of the Intertoto Cup and the Conference League.

 The competition in which the club has had the most success is the European Cup/UEFA Champions League, which they won seven times, the first in 1963; this win made them the first Italian side to win the European Cup.
 The other six victories came in 1969, 1989, 1990, 1994, 2003 and 2007.
 The club has also won the Cup Winners' Cup twice, in 1968 and 1973; the Super Cup five times, in 1989, 1990, 1994, 2003 and 2007; and the Intercontinental Cup three times, in 1969, 1989 and 1990.

 After their Champions League win in 2007, Milan also competed as UEFA's representatives at the 2007 FIFA Club World Cup, eventually winning the competition and thus becoming the first Italian and European side to win the trophy.
 They have also won the 1951 and 1956 Latin Cup and the 1982 Mitropa Cup.

-Milan received a one-year ban from UEFA competitions on two occasions: in the 1991–92 season for refusing to resume a game against Olympique Marseille during the previous year's European Cup, and in the 2019–20 season for breaching the UEFA Financial Fair Play Regulations.

 History

-1938-1961: European debut and first successes
+1938–1961: European debut and first successes

-The club's debut in European competitions occured in the first round of the 1938 Mitropa Cup, when they lost 3–0 to FC Ripensia Timișoara.
+The club's debut in European competitions occurred in the first round of the 1938 Mitropa Cup, when they lost 3–0 to FC Ripensia Timișoara.
 The following home win by 3–1 was not enough to reach the quarter finals.